I think you’ll agree with me when I say…

 How Soon Can You Unlock the Cash From Your Home?

 It varies from one plan provider to another.
-However, for most like Legal & General, the least number of weeks is around 8-12, from when they receive your application to the day your solicitor sends you your cash.
+However, for most, like Legal & General, it ranges from 8 to 12 weeks from when they receive your application to the day your solicitor sends you your cash.